top of page

 Birds

 Over the past 12 months, we have started to build up a picture of birds are already present on Jubilee Meadow.
-These have been casual observations rather than serious birding, but have produced a list of more than 50 species so far.
+These have been casual observations rather than serious birding, but have produced a list of more than 65 species so far.
 As well as the regular residents, there have been some more interesting sightings.

-Late summer sees large flocks of House martins, Swallows and their young, busily feeding on insects before setting off to Africa.
-After the swallows go, large flocks of Pied wagtails, sometimes in their hundreds, take their place.
+Late summer sees large flocks of House Martins, Swallows and their young, busily feeding on insects before setting off to Africa.
+After the Swallows go, large flocks of Pied Wagtails, sometimes in their hundreds, take their place.
 Smaller flocks of Pink footed geese occasionally spread over from the adjoining sugar beet fields, while a migrating flock of Whimbrel in the pouring rain was quite a surprise, as was a small group of migrating Ring ouzel in the spring.
 Winter brings in the flocks of Fieldfare and Redwing once they have finished off the apples at Drove Farm.

 If you are walking the meadow and see any interesting birds, please do let us know.
 We are sure we can add to our list as time goes by, and we would be delighted to hear from you.
 We are sure we can add to our list as time goes by, and we would be delighted to hear from you.
 If you are walking the meadow and see any interesting birds, please do let us know.